soteria-security/365Inspect/README.md

 * *ModuleName.ps1*: the PowerShell source code of the inspector module.
 Should return a list of all O365 objects affected by a specific issue, represented as strings.
 * *ModuleName.json*: metadata about the inspector itself.
 For example, the finding name, description, remediation information, and references.

+Templates are included in the Templates folder.
+Simply add your code and values in the respective locations.
 The PowerShell and JSON file names must be identical for 365*Inspect* to recognize that the two belong together.
 There are numerous examples in 365*Inspect*'s built-in suite of modules, but we'll put an example here too.

 Example .ps1 file, BypassingSafeAttachments.ps1: